E2F

 E2F is a group of genes that encodes a family of transcription factors (TF) in higher eukaryotes.
 Three of them are activators: E2F1, 2 and E2F3a.
-Six others act as suppressors: E2F3b, E2F4-8.
+Six others act as repressors: E2F3b, E2F4-8.
 All of them are involved in the cell cycle regulation and synthesis of DNA in mammalian cells.
 E2Fs as TFs bind to the TTTCCCGC (or slight variations of this sequence) consensus binding site in the target promoter sequence.

 E2F family

 Schematic diagram of the amino acid sequences of E2F family members (N-terminus to the left, C-terminus to the right) highlighting the relative locations of functional domains within each member: